istio/istio.io/content/en/blog/2019/isolated-clusters/index.md

     EOF
     {{< /text >}}

-1. Create an egress `Gateway` for `reviews.default.svc.cluster.local`, port 443, and a destination rule for traffic directed to the egress gateway.
+1. Create an egress `Gateway` for `ratings.default.svc.cluster.local`, port 443, and a destination rule for traffic directed to the egress gateway.

     {{< text bash >}}